Kochen-Specker Contextuality: Contextuality as a property of nature

-where observables are forced to appear always in the same position in each sequence of measurements, e.g., $A$ always appears first, $a$ always second, $\alpha$ always third, and so on.
-The same inequality has been investigated also from the perspective of dimension witnesses based on quantum contextuality~\cite{Guhne:2013PRA} and for the comparision between the spatial and temporal scenario~\cite{XuPRA2017}.
+where the observables are always forced to appear in the same position in each sequence of measurements: $A$ always appears first, $a$ always appears second, $\alpha$ always appears third, etc. The same inequality has also been investigated from the perspective of dimension witnesses based on quantum contextuality~\cite{Guhne:2013PRA} and for a comparision between the spatial and temporal scenario~\cite{XuPRA2017}.

-Moreover, similar ideas can be applied even to noncontextuality inequality where observables cannot be forced to be always in the same position, such as, e.g., KCBS inequality \cite[cf. Eq.~\eqref{eq:kcbs}]{Szangolies:2013PRA}
+Moreover, similar ideas can even be applied to noncontextuality inequalities where observables cannot be forced to always be in the same position, such as KCBS inequality \cite[cf. Eq.~\eqref{eq:kcbs}]{Szangolies:2013PRA}

 where the extra term $\mean{A_1 A_2}$ is designed to give a ``penalty'' whenever the value $A$ changes with a change in $\lambda$.

-In summary, this approach provides a simple method of dealing with context-independent time evolution of the hidden variable, which can be easily combined with the one presented in the previous section.
+In summary, this approach provides a simple method of dealing with context-independent time evolution of the hidden variable, which can be easily combined with the one presented in Sec.~\ref{sssec:dist_err_mod}